aurodev/GPlay3D/README.md

 # GPlay3D
-GPlay3D is C++ cross-platform game engine for creating 2D / 3D games.
+GPlay3D is C++ cross-platform game engine for creating 2D/3D games.
-GPlay3D is a fork of the [GamePlay engine](http://www.gameplay3d.io/) v3.0 and based on the [BGFX](https://github.com/bkaradzic/bgfx) graphics api.
+GPlay3D is a fork of the [GamePlay engine](http://www.gameplay3d.io/) v3.0 and based on the [BGFX](https://github.com/bkaradzic/bgfx) graphics framework.

 Goal of this fork is to continue evolution of this engine version by integrating new features and modern rendering techniques.

 ## Status
 - Actually only Qt projects are up to date to build engine and samples, cmake will follow soon.
-- bgfx integration is almost finished.
-Currently it only works with bgfx opengl because it use old raw glsl shaders.
-It need a pass on shaders to use the bgfx shaderc syntax to be compatible with others bgfx renderers.
+- bgfx integration is completed however it currently only works with bgfx opengl because it use the old glsl shaders.
+It needs a pass on shaders to use the bgfx shaderc syntax to be compatible with others bgfx renderers.
 - Engine now use SDL2 by default to manage windows and inputs.
 Gamepad are not yet implanted.
 - Lua is temporarily disabled to speed up the compilation.
 - All previous gameplay samples and demo are now working.